Olympics attack victims' families close to deal with Germany | Law-Order

 - Germany

-Earlier this month, the families had threatened to boycott Monday's 50-year anniversary ceremony in Munich organised by German authorities because they said the amount they had been offered was too low.
+Earlier this month, the families had threatened to boycott Monday's 50-year anniversary ceremony in Munich organized by German authorities because they said the amount they had been offered was too low.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)